chrismcg/cappy-runit/README.txt

 [runit_sudo_tasks]         Array of tasks names to run using sudo
                            (default: [])

-cappy-runit creates a directory for each listener you ask for.
-At the moment the directories are created by setup_service_dirs.
-Later versions should allow for dynamic creation / deletion.
+cappy-runit creates a service directory for each listener you ask for.

 The directories are named after the port number the listener will run on.
 If you specified 8500 for the base port and 3 for the listener_count then